TeamDoodz/OmniBackport/README.md

 Choose from any card of yours (that does not already have the Overclock sigil), and it will gain +2 attack and the Overclock sigil.
 Cards with the Overclock sigil will be removed from your deck upon perishing.

+## Bug reporting/feature requests
+To report a bug/request a feature, visit https://github.com/TeamDoodz/OmniBackport and go to the Issues tab.

 ## Credits

 Icon for the Overclock node provided by [Freepik - Flaticon](https://www.flaticon.com/free-icons/energy). <br/>